Westcliff High School for Girls: Admissions

 It caters for those between the ages of 11 and 18.
 It is next to Westcliff High School for Boys, with the two schools sharing a canteen, and is opposite St Thomas More High School for Boys.
 In Ofsted's 2010 report, it stated that there were 1,046 students on roll, 286 of which were in the sixth form.
 It also stated that "the large majority of students are of White British heritage.
 Many other ethnic groups are represented and the proportion of students from minority ethnic groups is similar to that found nationally.
 The proportion of students who speak English as an additional language is below that found nationally and all speak English fluently.
 Eligibility for free school meals is much lower than average.
 The number of students with special educational needs and/or disabilities is lower than average."

 History

-The school was founded in 1920 and moved to its current premises in 1931.
+The school was founded as "The Commercial School" in Victoria Avenue in 1920 and moved to its current premises in 1931.

 It gained specialist status in science and engineering in 2003.
 The new English block was completed late 2009 and opened to pupils in the spring term of 2010.
 The new building has three floors and caters for English, Law, Psychology and other subjects.
 The school converted to academy status in 2011.
 In January 2014, Westcliff High School for Girls achieved second highest GCSE results in the whole of the UK.